This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Use the Right Pot: Choose a pot large enough for the pasta to move freely as it cooks.
+• Use the Right Pot: A small pot that gives the pasta room to move helps it cook evenly.
 A 2-quart saucepan works well for a single serving.
-Using a larger pot helps the water return to a boil quickly after adding the pasta.

-• Stir to Prevent Sticking: Stir the pasta immediately after adding it to the pot, and continue stirring occasionally to keep it from clumping or sticking to the bottom.
+• Stir Early: Stir the pasta right after adding it to the pot, then occasionally as it cooks, to keep the noodles from clumping.

-• Herbs: Sprinkle freshly chopped parsley, basil, chives, or dill for a burst of flavor and color.
+• Herbs: Sprinkle fresh parsley, basil, chives, or dill over the noodles for added flavor.

-• Protein: Mix in cooked chicken, shrimp, crispy bacon, or tofu for a more filling meal.
+• Protein: Stir in cooked chicken, cooked shrimp, bacon, or tofu to make it more substantial.

-• Vegetables: Add sautéed spinach, cherry tomatoes, roasted broccoli, or caramelized onions for extra nutrients and flavor.
+• Vegetables: Add sautéed spinach, cherry tomatoes, roasted broccoli, or caramelized onions.

-• Crunch: Top with toasted breadcrumbs, crushed nuts, or sunflower seeds for added texture.
+• Crunch: Top with toasted breadcrumbs or crushed nuts for a bit of contrast.

 Frequently Asked Questions